 Always research before booking anything, but generally, countries in Europe and the U.S. are well-equipped to accommodate people who use mobility chairs, while countries in Asia often aren’t very well-suited for such travelers.

-3. Plan Your Plane Rides And Ask For An Aisle Chair
+3. Plan Your Plane Rides And Ask For An Aisle Wheelchair

 If you’re flying anywhere, your flight is another thing you have to prepare for.
 Make sure you book a flight that accommodates your mobility needs.
-Aisle chairs are thinner wheelchairs made specially to get through the narrow aisles in an airplane.
-Ask for one on your flight as it’ll make things so much more convenient.
+When making reservations, request assistance ahead of time for help boarding your flight.
+Mention you will need an aisle wheelchair.
+The width of these wheelchairs is smaller and made specially to get through the narrow aisles on an airplane

 4. Pre-Book Accommodations That Cater To Your Needs